expo/expo/packages/expo-google-sign-in/README.md

 # expo-google-sign-in

 `expo-google-sign-in` enables native Google authentication features in your app!
+This module can only be used in ExpoKit, or a Standalone Expo app.

 ## Installation